Latvians: Influences

 Latvians share a common language and have a unique culture with traditions, holidays, customs and arts.
 The culture and religious traditions have been somewhat influenced by Germanic, Scandinavian, and Russian traditions.
 Latvians have an ancient culture that has been archaeologically dated back to 3000 BC.
 Latvians maintained a considerable connection and trade with their neighbors.
 The first indications of human inhabitants on the lands of modern Latvia date archaeologically to c.
 9000 BC, suggesting that the first settlers were hunters that stayed almost immediately following the end of the last ice age.
 Colonizers from the south arrived quickly, driving many of the hunters northward as polar ice caps melted further, or east, into modern-day Russia, Belarus, and Ukraine.
 The Roman author Tacitus remarked upon the "Aestii" peoples, thought to be inhabitants of the modern Baltic lands, suggesting that they were abound with formidable, yet peaceful and hospitable people.
 The Latvian peoples remained relatively undisturbed until Papal intervention via the Germanic, Teutonic Order colonized Kurzeme (Courland in English, Kurland in German), beginning in the first half of the 13th century.
 Papal decrees ordered the Teutonic Order to spread the "Word of the Lord" and the Gospel of Christianity throughout "uncivilized", "Pagan lands".
 Though these attempts to Christianize the population failed, and the Teutonic Order eventually redeployed southward, to the region of what was once known as East Prussia.

-South-Eastern Latvia (Latgale), due to having a relatively large ethnic Russian population, has maintained a large Russian influence.

 Religion

-Paganism was the main religion before territory of Latvia was invaded by Christian Teutonic Order (see: Latvian mythology).
+Baltic ethnic religion was followed in Latvia before it was invaded by the Christian Teutonic Order (see: Latvian mythology).
 Latvians still celebrate traditional feasts (Jāņi).
-Dievturība is a neopagan movement which claims to be a modern revival of the ethnic religion of the Latvians before Christianization in the 13th century.
+Dievturība is a modern revival of the ethnic religion of the Latvians before Christianization in the 13th century CE.

-Most of the Christian Latvians belong to the Evangelical Lutheran Church, but in Latgale and Alsunga Municipality the Roman Catholic Church is predominant, a small minority of Latvians belong to the Latvian Orthodox Church and other religious congregations.
+Most of the Christian Latvians claim to belong to the Evangelical Lutheran Church, but in Latgale and Alsunga Municipality the Roman Catholic Church is predominant, a small minority of Latvians belong to the Latvian Orthodox Church and other religious congregations.
 In the late 18th century, a small but vibrant Herrnhutist movement played a significant part in the development of Latvian literary culture before it was absorbed into the mainstream Lutheran denomination.